joshspicer/SpotStatus/README.md

 # SpotStatus
 Spotify Now Playing Menu Bar Utility for MacOS Mojave

+# Usage
+You can build the following Xcode project from the source code provided.

+For convenience, i've provided a .zip of the MacOS binary.
+You can [download release 1.2 here](https://github.com/joshspicer/SpotStatus/releases).

 ## Intro
 There are a lot of good Spotify + menu bar projects that already exist, but many are outdated and few have been updated for OSX Mojave (and its [awesome gatekeeper "features”](https://joshspicer.com/applescript-mojave)).
 SpotStatus was build from the ground up specifically for Mojave.